France

 Hidden within Colmar’s fairytale streets lies a museum that values order over fantasy.
 Here, vintage toys reveal a fascinating truth: play was often just a rehearsal for the adult world.

-Trams run through Place de la République, one of Strasbourg’s largest and most orderly squares, without slowing down.
-Offices frame the space — and nothing demands a pause.
-Except one monument.
+Trams run through Place de la République without slowing down.
+It is one of Strasbourg’s largest squares, orderly and efficient, where nothing demands a pause.
+Except for the monument in the centre.

 Tomi Ungerer Museum in Strasbourg: Where Whimsy Ends and Irony Begins